collapsed-stacks/startups/questions/5702/recommendations-for-a-good-manufacturer.md

 - tagged: `product`
 - score: 1

-<p>I currently have a patented product I want to produce.
+I currently have a patented product I want to produce.
 It consists of rubber and plastic.
 I live in the tri state area and was wondering if anyone knows of a good quality manufacturer at a good price?
-If you have any good suggestions, I'd appreciate that. </p>
+If you have any good suggestions, I'd appreciate that.

 ## Answer 8029